larenSakota/swift-classVSstruct-reading-swift-intro-000/README.md

 library2.add(track: "Come As You Are")
 ```

 After this code runs, what are the contents of `library1.tracks`?
 What about the contents of `library2.tracks`?
-Why?
+Why? they are the same because it's a reference type and continues to add to the same object

 <a href='https://learn.co/lessons/ClassesVsStructs' data-visibility='hidden'>View this lesson on Learn.co</a>